BjornWilliams/DocsVersaTul/docs/source/extensions.rst

 Getting Started
 ----------------
-The VersaTul Extensions project provides a wide variety of methods for manipulating arrays, performing conversions and many other common functionalities.
+The VersaTul Extensions project provides a variety of methods for manipulating arrays, performing conversions and other common functionalities.

 Installation
 ------------